konstantink83/kmp-codelabs/giphy-app-2-en.md

 }
 ```

-A `glide` has to be appended in dependencies injection script in `buildSrc/src/main/kotlin/Versions.kt`:
+A `glide` has to be appended to the dependencies injection script in `buildSrc/src/main/kotlin/Versions.kt`:
 ```kotlin
 object Versions {
     ...